evelynharthbrooke/Taliyah/README.md

 First, let's get Homebrew installed if it isn't already, so we can easily install the Node Version Manager (nvm), a really nice utility to manage and install multiple Node.js versions! **Note**: You may need Xcode and Xcode's tools for certain Homebrew features but I am not 100% sure on this.
-However, Xcode's comandline tools do include Apple's version of git (v2.13.6 at the time of writing (_unsure on the Mojave Xcode tools_), and I'm not sure if git is already included in macOS without the dev tools but meh), so I recommend installing them anyways.
+However, Xcode's comandline tools include Apple's version of git (currently at version 2.17.1).
+I'm not sure if git is already included in macOS without the dev tools but its useful to install the Xcode tools just in case, so I recommend installing them.

 ```bash
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"